 We’ve developed a new temporary play space, including a hay bale maze and lots of activities, where children can play whilst socially distancing, and without having to touch any surfaces.

-For now, the House remains closed, together with other indoor locations including the Bothy and the Curiosity Cabin.
-The Adventure Playground is not accessible, we have instead created a new outdoor activity with a giant maze and games area for to entertain children.
+For now indoor locations including the Bothy, the Secondhand Book Shop and the Curiosity Cabin remain closed.
+The Adventure Playground is not accessible and still under review, we have instead created a new outdoor activity with a giant maze and games area for to entertain children.

 Member booking links are being emailed to Members as they become available.
 If you have not received a booking link, please email firstname.lastname@example.org